Portrayals of God in popular media: Casting and acting the role of God

-A similarly unusual piece of casting can be found in Lars von Trier's 1996 movie Breaking the Waves, where God is a woman and identical to the movie's (human) protagonist.
+A similarly unusual piece of casting is seen in Lars von Trier's 1996 film Breaking the Waves, where God is a woman and identical to the film's protagonist.

-Whilst in silent movies, the voice of God was simply an on-screen written caption, in the talkies, God's voice has presented a particular casting challenge, in biblical epics especially, since vocal intonation and accent carry implications of class, gender, and race.
+Whilst in silent films, the voice of God was simply an on-screen written caption, in the talkies, God's voice has presented a particular casting challenge, in biblical epics especially, since vocal intonation and accent carry implications of class, gender, and race.
 Although in both the Bible and the Qur'an God speaks, that voice is nowhere described.
 A filmmaker thus faces a choice about the voice to use, with no scriptural guidance to work from.
 This conflicts with the filmmaker's perceived task, in the case of biblical epics, of presenting scripture without interpretation or exegesis.

-God's voice is generally cast in biblical epics and similar movies to provide a sense of authority.
+God's voice is generally cast in biblical epics and similar films to provide a sense of authority.
 It is deep, resonant, and masculine, and usually the American English of Southern California (sometimes with a touch of British English).
-One unique approach used by the movie Switch, was to have God as two voices, one male and one female, speaking simultaneously.
+One unique approach used by the film Switch, was to have God as two voices, one male and one female, speaking simultaneously.
 Director John Huston provided the voice of God in his 1966 epic The Bible: In the Beginning.

 Different portrayals

-God has in fact been portrayed in movies ever since the days of silent cinema, in biblical epics, experimental films, everyday dramas, and comedies.
+God has in fact been portrayed in film ever since the days of silent cinema, in biblical epics, experimental films, everyday dramas, and comedies.
 A cantankerous animated God instructs King Arthur and his knights with their mission in the 1975 comedy Monty Python and the Holy Grail.
 Robert Mitchum portrayed a cigar-smoking, American, God in Frédéric Fonteyne's 1992 comedy Les Sept péchés capitaux.
-A suicidal supreme being identified as "God Killing Himself" expires in an act of self-immolation in E. Elias Merhige's 1989 avant-garde feature Begotten.
-In Carlos Diegues' 2003 movie Deus é Brasileiro, God is a down-to-Earth character, exhausted from his labours, who is resting in the northeast of Brazil.
+A suicidal supreme being identified as "God Killing Himself" expires in an act of self-disembowelment in E. Elias Merhige's 1989 avant-garde feature Begotten.
+In Carlos Diegues' 2003 film Deus é Brasileiro, God is a down-to-Earth character, exhausted from his labours, who is resting in the northeast of Brazil.

 God as a character is often mentioned or intervenes in the plot of the CW show Supernatural, and eventually served as the series' ultimate villain.
 He seems as a loving, smart, serious, strategic, all-seeing, father, who observes events play out, but ignores them unless he absolutely needs to fix something.
 God has also been portrayed by actor Dennis Haysbert in the DC Comics-based show Lucifer starting in 2020 and 2021.